elves/elvish/README.md

 ## Building

 Go >= 1.3 is required.
-Only Linux is supported at this moment.
 This repository is a go-getable package.

+Linux is fully supported.
+I also try to ensure that it compiles on FreeBSD, which means it will also likely compile on other BSDs and Mac OS X. Windows is *not* yet supported, but it might be in future.

 In case you are new to Go, you are advised to read [How To Write Go Code](http://golang.org/doc/code.html), but here is a quick snippet: